sammatina/Google-Analytics/README.md

 # Google-Analytics

 I participated in the Google Analytics Customer Revenue Prediction competition on Kaggle for a group project in a Big Data Analytics class at Utah State University.
 The main point of the project was to get our hands dirty with big datasets and at least basic machine learning techniques.
-The project was done entirely in R, and the final R Markdown and pdf files are included.
+The project was done entirely in R, and the final R Markdown file is included.

 Here is the description for the Kaggle competition.